any-docs/css/content/guides/box_sizing/aspect_ratios/index.md

 We have distorted the images intentionally by setting both a `height` and `width`: we've squashed the first one and stretched the third.

-We could have created this same distorted effect using the CSS {{cssxref("aspect-ratio")}} property, by setting a single dimension (not both or neither) and providing a value other than `1` (or `1 / 1`).
+We could have created this same distorted effect using the CSS `aspect-ratio` property, by setting a single dimension (not both or neither) and providing a value other than `1` (or `1 / 1`).
 You likely don't want to do this, but it's good to know that it's possible.

 ```html hidden live-sample___stretch
 <img